k105la/helium-quick-wallet/README.md

 </p>

 ## Motivation
 Are you tired of spending extra time individually running the commands needed to build and complie the [helium-wallet](https://github.com/helium/helium-wallet-rs) repository.
 Because I defiently am so I built a solution, a small bash script to automate the entire process.
 With a quick and simple oneliner.
-This tool will install everything necessary for you to run the `$helium-wallet` command.
+This tool will install everything necessary for you to run `foo@bar:~$ helium-wallet`.

 ## Installation